April 1st 2025

 Featured Walks

-As we nudge closer to summer everyone is thinking where shall I go?
+As we edge closer to summer everyone is thinking where shall I go?
 For a big or long walk, are terms I like, used by the fondly remembered Alan Sloman.
 I never met Al but he was interesting and amusing at X and very hospitable.
 I think the Great Outdoor Challenge cheese and wine party was his idea, enjoyed in the Scottish hills, and several times he tried persuading me to do the walk.

 I thought about it.
 But the likelihood of bad weather means it’s not something I would do.
 I like camp sites in Scotland but even then, my last trip was abysmal.
-A clear but grey day when I walked above Kinlochleven, a rain free but cloudy afternoon in Glencoe then days, more days, and more days, of pea-soup drizzly gloom is not my idea of spring fun followed with a seven hour drive back to England.
+A clear but grey day when I walked above Kinlochleven, a rain free but cloudy afternoon in Glencoe then days, more days, and more days, of white-out drizzly gloom is not my idea of spring fun followed with a seven hour drive back to England.
+I moved around too.
+Is it better in Glen Shiel?
+It wasn’t.

 You have to commit with Scotland, more so for a long walk.
 You can get lucky and then it’s wonderful but it’s statistically uncommon.
 So we think about an overseas holiday, which consists of a long walk.
 Partly because of the weather.
 Here’s some ideas.

 I’ve considered the Ecrin mountains a few times but they are described as “challenging” or “tough” and with no explanation.
 Tough how?
 Ascent and descent is one factor for example, which leads some people to say the Pyrenees GR10 is tougher than the High Level Route because it involves more up and down.
-This is a good guide for the Ecrin GR54.
-It looks great, but so does Corsica, which I will now mention.

 Corsica is also described as challenging but with little explanation.
 It’s not about navigation, route, or effort, which are about the same as the Pyrenees.
 Corsica is rough underfoot, and I’m not sure I would go there again.
 It destroyed my sandals, which is what I like for summer and also other times of year.